 If you need to know how many cups of florets you’ll have, an average sized cauliflower (2 lbs.) will produce roughly 3-4 cups of uncooked florets.
 After roasting, the florets shrink up quite a bit.

 Olive oil, salt and pepper are really all you need to make mouthwatering roasted cauliflower.
-You can certainly add other ingredients to enhance the flavor– I’ve suggested a few ideas below.
-Parmesan cheese is most popular.
+You can certainly add other ingredients to enhance the flavor; I’ve suggested a few ideas below.
+Parmesan cheese is popular.
 Garlic adds a lovely aroma.
-Depending on the type of meal you’re making, you can enhance the flavor with a variety of herbs and spices (smoked paprika is a favorite of mine).
+Italian seasoning, za’atar, turmeric, cumin, curry powder and cajun seasoning all give distinctly different flavors.
+Depending on the type of meal you’re making, you can enhance your roasted cauliflower with a variety of herbs and spices (smoked paprika is a favorite of mine).
 Feel free to get creative.
+However you dress it up, roasted cauliflower is downright delicious.
 Enjoy!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.